mwangiKibui/mpesa-hash-decoder/README.md

 ## Mpesa Hash Decoder

-This package is meant to decode the hashed phone numbers.
+This package is meant to decode the hashed MSIDNs.
 The use case on receipt of a notification from Mpesa once a customer has paid to your Paybill Number.

-The phone number received from Mpesa Confirmation Endpoint is normally hashed.
-This package will assist in decoding it to give you plain text phone number.
+The MSISDN received from Mpesa Confirmation Endpoint is normally hashed.
+This package will assist in decoding it to give you plain text MSISDN.

-Also you can query the hashed equivalent of a phone number.
+Also you can query the hashed equivalent of a MSISDN.

 ### Installation